RTEMS/rtems-docs/eng/req/items.rst

 attributes specifies a header file.
 The item shall have exactly one link with the :ref:`SpecTypeInterfacePlacementLinkRole` to an :ref:`SpecTypeInterfaceDomainItemType` item.
 This link defines the interface domain of the header file.
-All explicitly defined attributes shall be specified.
-The following attributes are explicitly defined for this type:
+All explicit attributes shall be specified.
+The explicit attributes for this type are:

 path
     The attribute value shall be a string.
 It shall be the path used to include